shines77/kvdb/README.md

-# kvdb
+# KVCache

-A memory key-value nosql database.
+A memory key-value cache.